-Impact Health continues to provide free COVID-19 testing in Room 1214 of the Legislative Building on Mondays from 7 a.m. until 3 p.m. and Thursdays from 7 a.m. until 6 p.m.
+Impact Health continues to provide free COVID-19 testing in Room 1214 of the Legislative Building until December 20, 2021 on Mondays, Tuesdays, Wednesdays, and Fridays from 7 a.m. until 3 p.m. and Thursdays from 7 a.m. until 6 p.m.
 Test results are provided within 1 hour.
-Testing at this site is open to the public and is free of charge.
-To register for a COVID-19 test go to https://www.impacthealth.com/mobilenevadacovidtesting.
+Testing at the site is open to the public and is free of charge.
+To register for a Covid-19 test go to https://www.impacthealth.com/nevadalcbtesting .
 You can also walk in and get tested without an appointment, but it is faster if you register and schedule a time for testing.

 Requirements for Persons Who Enter the Legislative Building

 All visitors are welcome to enter the Legislative Building.
 All visitors are required to wear a mask at all times while in the building.
 Visitors must pass through a metal detector before entering the Legislative Building.
 The metal detectors are located directly to the front (West side) of the Legislative Building and in the garage area, which is located immediately across from the East entrance to the Legislative Building.

 The Legislative Police will wand anyone entering the Legislative Building after hours if the metal detectors are no longer in service that day.